bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/2 - pimp my grid/README.md

 With these 2 tutorials, **we have seen how to create grids, and make them unique**.\
 It's now your turn to use your creativity and aesthetic talent (surely better than mine), to make them as beautiful as you wish!

-That being said, I hope you have found these tutorials interesting and easy to follow.\
+That being said, I hope you have found these tutorials interesting and easy to follow.

+> [!NOTE]
-If you have any suggestion to improve them (content, features, better English, shorter sentences, ...), feel free to open [an issue](https://github.com/bugltd/ComfyLab-Pack/issues), [a discussion](https://github.com/bugltd/ComfyLab-Pack/discussions), or even a Pull Request if you can.
+> If you have any suggestion to improve them (content, features, better English, shorter sentences, ...), feel free to open [an issue](https://github.com/bugltd/ComfyLab-Pack/issues), [a discussion](https://github.com/bugltd/ComfyLab-Pack/discussions), or even a Pull Request if you can.

 Thank you for reading, and enjoy your beautiful grids my friends!